metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

-<a id="nestedatt--spec--envoy--extra_volumes--vsphere_volume--sources--secret"></a>
+<a id="nestedatt--spec--envoy--extra_volumes--projected--sources--secret"></a>
-### Nested Schema for `spec.envoy.extra_volumes.vsphere_volume.sources.secret`
+### Nested Schema for `spec.envoy.extra_volumes.projected.sources.secret`

 Optional:

 - `items` (Attributes List) items if unspecified, each key-value pair in the Data field of the referencedSecret will be projected into the volume as a file whose name is thekey and content is the value.
 If specified, the listed keys will beprojected into the specified paths, and unlisted keys will not bepresent.
 If a key is specified which is not present in the Secret,the volume setup will error unless it is marked optional.
-Paths must berelative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--vsphere_volume--sources--service_account_token--items))
+Paths must berelative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--projected--sources--secret--items))
 - `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) optional field specify whether the Secret or its key must be defined

-<a id="nestedatt--spec--envoy--extra_volumes--vsphere_volume--sources--service_account_token--items"></a>
+<a id="nestedatt--spec--envoy--extra_volumes--projected--sources--secret--items"></a>
-### Nested Schema for `spec.envoy.extra_volumes.vsphere_volume.sources.service_account_token.items`
+### Nested Schema for `spec.envoy.extra_volumes.projected.sources.secret.items`

 Required: